solidusio/solidus_starter_frontend/README.md

 You can choose to exclude the RSpec test suite by running `solidus_starter_frontend --skip-specs`.

-You can also choose to skip installing the Solidus Auth Devise frontend components to your app by running `solidus_starter_frontend --skip-authentication`.
+If your app has `solidus_auth_devise`, the template will install the frontend components for authentication.

 Finally, please note that you won't be able to auto-update the storefront code with the next versions released since this project's gem will not be present in